LPN Program Information

 - Students must maintain a 2.0 cumulative grade point average or higher (on a 4.0 scale).

-All applicants must apply by March 1 to be eligible for the fall nursing class.
+All applicants must apply by November 1 for consideration for the spring to be eligible for the fall nursing class.

-Anyone seeking readmission/transfer to the spring semester ONLY must submit their documentation by November 15, each year.
+Anyone seeking readmission/transfer to the must submit their documentation by March 1 for fall courses and November 1 for spring courses, each year.

 Enrollment in the Licensed Practical Nursing Program may be limited because of available health care facilities in the community, as well as limited faculty and financial resources at the community college.